E-Mobility: A Glossary of Terms

 Rather than relying entirely on batteries and electric motors to move from A to B, a hybrid car will pair a combustion engine with a separate zero emissions drivetrain.
 This can help to overcome the range issues and any complications with charging infrastructure which might afflict all-electric vehicles.

 Simply put, this is the distance an electric vehicle can be expected to travel when its battery is fully charged.
 Bear in mind that manufacturers will have a claimed maximum range which may differ from the real world range that can actually be achieved when the car is faced with use on public roads.
-Range will be influenced not only by the capacity of the battery, but also things like the temperature outside and even the efficiency with which the driver handles acceleration and breaking.
+Range will be influenced not only by the capacity of the battery, but also things like the temperature outside and even the efficiency with which the driver handles acceleration and braking.

 Electric vehicles take different times to recharge, although it is worth remembering that it is not just the vehicle itself that impacts this but also the charging station that is used.
 Expect a car to take between 6 and 8 hours to recharge if you are using a standard mains outlet.
 Using an approved domestic wall charger can cut this time in half, while visiting fast charge stations situated in car parks, service stations and garages can allow a good portion of the battery’s capacity to be filled in under an hour.

 Braking is one of the most inefficient aspects of driving any car, yet it is also entirely unavoidable.
-Thankfully electric vehicle manufacturers have found ways to recoup some of the energy expended through braking to recharge onboard batteries.
+Thankfully, electric vehicle manufacturers have found ways to recoup some of the energy expended through braking to recharge onboard batteries.
 This can help to give small boosts to range which become significant in the long term and, most importantly, prevent waste.

 Remote App Control